 8. Specialty Stores

-Be it a drug store, a DIY store, or likewise, specialty stores cater to niche demographics and benefit from garnering widespread attention within those communities.
+Be it a drug store, a DIY store, or likewise, speciality stores cater to niche demographics and benefit from garnering widespread attention within those communities.
 They might not be multi-purpose, but they are best at what they do.

 These are the most widely observed kinds of retail markets prevalent at the moment.
 Each has its pros and cons, but at the end of the day, all that matters the most is driving sales, attracting new customers, and retaining old ones.